List of Madagascar (franchise) characters: Butterfish

 Butterfish (voiced by Kevin Michael Richardson) is an overweight lemur who is the husband of Tammy and the father of Todd.
 He speaks in a deep lazy tone and is somewhat apathetic, not showing much interest in his family.
 His catchphrase is "I gotta go to work", usually paired with him walking out of the scene.
 A recurring gag in Season 5 is Butterfish mistaking his son for a girl, despite being constantly reminded that Todd is a boy.

 Todd

 Todd (voiced by Kevin Michael Richardson) is a young common brown lemur who is the son of Tammy and Butterfish.
 He is a child prodigy according to his mother, but being forced to perform in every competition seems to have taken a toll on him.
 Todd is often nervous, stares blankly into space, and has a tic, and when he snaps he can be a terrifying force which can even frighten the mountain lemur soldiers.
 He and Mort are often rivals because of their similar size, and because his mother often tries to make Todd replace Mort.

 Maggie the Unwashed

-Maggie the Unwashed (voiced by Andy Richter) is a psychic chameleon and a poor substitue for Masikura.
+Maggie the Unwashed (voiced by Andy Richter) is a psychic chameleon and a poor substitute for Masikura.
 Her predictions are shams and she constantly suffers from extreme flatulence.